logzio/logz-docs/_source/logzio_collections/_metrics-sources/etcd.md

 fields_under_root: true
 ```

+{% include metric-shipping/replace-metrics-token.html %}

 ##### Set Logz.io as the output

-If Logz.io is not an output, add it now.
-Remove all other outputs.
+Still in the same configuration file, check if Logz.io is already an output.
+If not, add it now.

-Replace `<<LISTENER-HOST>>` with your region’s listener host (for example, `listener.logz.io`).
-For more information on finding your account’s region, see [Account region](https://docs.logz.io/user-guide/accounts/account-region.html).

 ```shell
 # ===== Outputs =====